Run DMC Logo

 1985 – 2002

 Designers utilized the group’s double name and stacked the words one above the other.
-In doing so, they ignored punctuation, despite the fact that “Run” should be followed by a hyphen, and “D,” “M,” and “C” are sometimes followed by periods.
+In doing so, they ignored punctuation, even though “Run” should be followed by a hyphen, and “D,” “M,” and “C” are sometimes followed by periods.
 Removing these small elements allowed the letters to be arranged so that both lines matched in length.
 Wide red stripes border the inscription at the top and bottom.
 These perfectly straight lines give the geometric shape of the emblem a square appearance.

 Font and Colors